 Limerick's former world boxing champion Andy Lee

-New Zealander Parker recently split with long-term trainer Kevin Barry.
-The pair split soon after Parker defeated Junior Fa in his native New Zealand just over a week ago.
+Parker split with long-term trainer Kevin Barry in March.
+The pair split soon after Parker defeated Junior Fa in his native New Zealand.

 Lee was recommended to 29-year-old Parker by WBC heavyweight world champion Tyson Fury, who is also the Limerick man's second cousin.

 Parker held the WBO belt from 2016 to 2018

 Parker explained: "The idea of training with Andy popped up after I gave Tyson a call.

 "He suggested that I train with Andy, that he is one of the best trainers he had trained with.

 "After three or four Zoom calls, five or six days later, I was on a plane to Ireland, for the first time, to meet Andy.